pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - Risk It All, relevant stat.
 When you have to ignore danger to accomplish something.
-- Go Medieval, Reckless.
+- Go Medieval on it, Reckless.
 When you do a violence against an enemy.
 - Check it Out, Cool.
 When searching a room, etc. This isn't just looking, it's wandering around and such.
 - Hack it, McGuyver.
 When you try to repair or build something.